datastax-labs/hunter/README.md

 ======================================

-Hunter fetches performance test results from external systems like Fallout and Graphite, analyzes them statistically and issues reports about possible performance regressions.
+Hunter fetches performance test results from external systems Graphite, analyzes them statistically and issues reports about possible performance regressions.

-This is work-in-progress, alpha quality software.
+This is still work-in-progress, unstable code.
 Features may be missing.
 Usability may be unsatisfactory.
 Documentation may be incomplete.